lightray22/andromeda-desktop-clients/README.md

 # Common Usage

 Given HTTP server URLs can optionally include the protocol, the port number, and URL variables.
 For example both of the following are valid: `myhostname` and `https://myhostname.tld:4430/test.php?urlvar`.
-The default protocol is HTTP, so specifying `https://` ensures TLS is always used.
+The default protocol is HTTP, so specifying `https://` ensures TLS is always used even if the server is not setup to redirect HTTP to HTTPS.

 Any option or flag accepted on the command line can also be listed in a config file named after the binary, e.g. `andromeda-fuse.conf`.
 Example: